team23/b5/docs/02_Taskfile_format.md

 # Taskfile format

 The `Taskfile` is in general a normal bash script which will be loaded by b5 using the bash `source` command.
-As of this you may use anything you are used to when writing bash scripts.
+Because of this you may use anything you are already using when writing your bash scripts.

 For defining tasks you will need to add functions following the `task:name`-schema.
 See below.

 ## Basic details

 * All tasks are simple bash functions prefixed with `task:`
-* Every task may use as many arguments as neccessary ($1, $2, …)
+* Every task may use as many arguments as necessary ($1, $2, …)
 * Please care about your arguments and use them correctly (for example $1 -> "${1}" or even "${1:-}")
 * If you call multiple shell commands please make sure your function fails after one of these commands failed, as least inside subshells (`(command1 && command2 && …)`)